ahodot01/piazza-saas/README.md

 Piazza-SaaS is a Twitter-like cloud-based web application built using Node.js, Express.js, MongoDB, Docker and support of OAuth 2.0.
 The program is deployed on a Google Cloud Virtual Machine (VM).
-While the backend and basic functionality are fully completed, the frontend currently remains missing because it was not an essential component of this coursework.
+While the backend and basic functionality are fully completed, the frontend currently remains missing because it was not an essential component of this project.
 However, the essential functionalities - such as user authentication, publishing, liking, disliking - are available and operable via RESTful APIs.
 To develop a simple and effective frontend solution for the Piazza-SaaS application, I would use React.js (due its flexibility,